OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 Enterprise Products are those Microsoft products and related offerings that that are offered or designed primarily for use by organizations and developers.
 They include subscription cloud services, such as Office 365, Microsoft Azure, Microsoft Dynamics CRM Online, Microsoft Intune, and Yammer, for which an organization (our "customer") contracts with Microsoft for the services (“Online Services”).
 They also include server and developer products customers run on their own premises, such as Windows Server, SQL Server, Visual Studio, and System Center (“On-Prem Products”).

+Some Enterprise Products have their own, separate privacy statements.
+The following notices explain specific privacy practices with respect to certain Microsoft products you may use:

+*   Enterprise and developer
+*   Online services

-Some Enterprise Products have their own, separate privacy statements. **_In the event of a conflict between a Microsoft privacy statement and the terms of any agreement(s) between a customer and Microsoft, the terms of those agreement(s) will control._**
+**In the event of a conflict between a Microsoft privacy statement the terms of any agreement(s) between a customer and Microsoft, the terms of those agreement(s) will control.**

 Full text

 Enterprise Products are those Microsoft products and related offerings that that are offered or designed primarily for use by organizations and developers.
 They include subscription cloud services, such as Office 365, Microsoft Azure, Microsoft Dynamics CRM Online, Microsoft Intune, and Yammer, for which an organization (our "customer") contracts with Microsoft for the services (“Online Services”).
 They also include server and developer products customers run on their own premises, such as Windows Server, SQL Server, Visual Studio, and System Center (“On-Prem Products”).

+Some Enterprise Products have their own, separate privacy statements.
+The following notices explain specific privacy practices with respect to certain Microsoft products you may use:

+*   Enterprise and developer
+*   Online services

-Some Enterprise Products have their own, separate privacy statements. **_In the event of a conflict between a Microsoft privacy statement and the terms of any agreement(s) between a customer and Microsoft, the terms of those agreement(s) will control._**
+**In the event of a conflict between a Microsoft privacy statement the terms of any agreement(s) between a customer and Microsoft, the terms of those agreement(s) will control.**

 When a customer purchases or subscribes to Enterprise Products, or obtains support for such products, Microsoft collects data to provide the best experiences with our products, operate our business, and communicate with the customer.
 For example: